rappasoft/laravel-livewire-tables/docs/start/recommended.md

 weight: 2
 ---

+While the package is very customisable, and supports a number of different approaches.
 The below is the recommended approach, that gives the best performance for the tables:

 ## Installation
 ```